bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Arduino-Code/README.md

 Basically there are two ways to approach this.
 One is that you simply only passively listen to the bus and the other method involves lots of interaction with the bus master.

 ### Passive listening/monitoring
 You can just 'sniff' the bus traffic with the receive circuit.
-Because the UBA (=boiler) sends out datagrams 0x18 and 0x34 about every 10 seconds you can acquire most of the parameters that the UBA has to offer.<br>The sketch as it is now will do that automatically.
+Because the UBA (=boiler) sends out datagrams 0x18 and 0x34 about every 10 seconds you can acquire most of the parameters that the UBA has to offer.<br>The main sketch as it is now will do that automatically.
 Just change the IP settings and device Idx numbers of your domoticz devices and it will send lots of useful data to your Domoticz setup.

 ### Interacting with the bus
 If you want to read or write device settings you need to write to the bus.
 So you also need to implement the transmit part of the schematic.<br>